 A5) Please see the Enter page.

-Q6) What does it cost £2.00 less for affiliated runners compared to unaffiliated runners?
+Q6) Why does it cost £2.00 less for affiliated runners compared to unaffiliated runners?

 A6) There is a £2.00 reduction in entry fee for runners who are part of UK Athletics affiliated clubs and this standard is set by the national governing body.